 2. Albufera (40 min)

 Most of my friends loved it there.
 On the road, you could notice some traditional Valencian houses and farms.
 The most typical thing in Albufera is a boat tour.
 I´d suggest you visit during the sunset for some beautiful shots, as the landscape itself did not impress me much.
-But again, it really depends.
-Some people like it, others not so much.
-You should visit at least once to decide where you stand.

 3. Sagunto (30 min)